InQBarna/traceback-iOS/Sources/Traceback/Documentation.docc/Documentation.md

 # ``Traceback``

-A lightweight iOS companion library for Traceback's' firebase extension.
+A lightweight iOS companion library for the Traceback Firebase extension - a modern replacement for Firebase Dynamic Links.

 ## Overview

-Traceback has been built as a replacement for firebase dynamic links.
-This SDK helps interacting with the firebase extension.
+Traceback provides seamless deep link functionality for iOS apps after Firebase Dynamic Links was discontinued.
+This SDK works with the Traceback Firebase extension to enable:

-* **Post install deep link detection**
+* **Post-install deep link detection**

-    Detect installation links even after app store connetion and install with ease.

-* **Link detection**
+    Automatically detect and handle links that triggered app installation, even after App Store download and install.

+* **Universal link handling**

-    Grab the correct link and parameters from universal links (either a post -install or an app-opening link)
+    Extract and process deep link parameters from universal links, whether from post-install or direct app-opening scenarios.

+* **Comprehensive diagnostics**

+    Built-in validation tools to ensure proper configuration and troubleshoot setup issues.

+* **Analytics integration**

+    Track link detection events and performance metrics for better insights.

 ## Topics